Swimming at the 2024 Summer Olympics – Men's 100-metre butterfly

 The men's 100 metre butterfly event at the 2024 Summer Olympics was held from 2 to 3 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

-Defending Olympic champion Caeleb Dressel of the US was the favourite going into the event, while defending Olympic silver medallist Kristóf Milák of Hungary, Canada's Josh Liendo and France's Maxime Grousset were also favourites.
-In the semifinals, Dressel did qualify for the final, while Nyls Korstanje set a new Dutch record to qualify fourth.
+Caeleb Dressel of the US was the favourite going into the event, while defending Olympic silver medallist Kristóf Milák of Hungary, Canada's Josh Liendo and France's Maxime Grousset were also favourites based on recent results.
+In the semifinals, Dressel did not qualify for the final, while Nyls Korstanje set a new Dutch record to qualify fourth.
 Milák won the final with a time of 49.90, 0.09 seconds ahead of Liendo who won silver with a new Canadian national record of 49.99.
 Canada's Ilya Kharun finished third with 50.45.

 Background

 The defending Olympic champion, Caeleb Dressel of the US; the defending Olympic silver medallist, Kristóf Milák of Hungary; and the defending Olympic bronze medallist, Noè Ponti of Switzerland, were returning.
 Dressel had missed a period of competition from 2022 to 2023, during which Milák won the event at the 2022 World Championships.
 However, he also took a break from swimming in 2023.
 Milák returned to training in 2024, but the Hungarian national head coach Csaba Sós reported that Milák had been training inconsistently in the lead up to the Olympics.
 In Dressel and Milák's absence, France's Maxime Grousset won the event at the 2023 World Championships.

 Going into the event, Canada's Josh Liendo was ranked number one in the world, having swum a 50.06 at the Canadian Olympic Trials.
 Other contenders who had swum under 51 seconds in 2024 were: Hungarian Hubert Kós, Dutchman Nyls Korstanje, Katsuhiro Matsumoto of Japan, Jakub Majerski of Poland, Gal Cohen Groumi of Israel and Thomas Heilman of the US.
-Both SwimSwam and Swimming World opined that Dressel would win gold and Liendo would take silver.
+Both SwimSwam and Swimming World projected that Dressel would win gold and Liendo would take silver.
 Swimming World also said it was "one of the most anticipated races of the Paris Games" due to several competitors having qualifying times in the low-to-mid 50 seconds.

 Prior to the event, the world and Olympic records were 49.45, set by Dressel at the 2020 games.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.